Grivn/normalizejson/README.md

 #### Template

-To normalize the values in JSON document, you should create a template to state the function to use.
+To normalize values in a JSON document, you should create a template to state the function to use.

 For example, to normalize [input.json](example/input.json) towards [output.json](example/output.json), you should create a template file [config.json](example/config.json).